cloudnativedevelopment/cnd-voting-demo/README.md

 and check the Voting App UI is working properly.

-Edit the file `vote/app.py` and change the line 37 to be `hostname="CND"`.
+Edit the file `vote/app.py` and change the line 37 to be `hostname="cnd"`.
 Save your changes.

 Finally, go to the Voting App UI, make another vote, and cool! your code changes are live!